bradleecrockett/Animations/README.md

   // frame of the animation.
 (Each frame is 32x32)
   // image(source, dX, dY, dW, dH, sX, sY, sW, sH)

-  // TODO 4 Change modify the image call to advance to the next frame.
+  // TODO 4 Modify the image call to advance to the next frame.
   // and the next and the next...

   // TODO 5 Now declare a global variable named cFrame and initialize